 The estimated cost for a transponder key: Usually around $150 for a new key.

 An estimated cost for a remote key: Usually around $350 for a new key.

-A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key.
-Therefore, you should expect to pay more than the dealer would charge.
+A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key so you can expect to pay more than the dealer would charge.

-However, an automotive locksmith that offers a mobile service can make you the key on site and therefore save you the time, money and hassle of towing the car to the dealer.
+However, an automotive locksmith operating a mobile service can make the key on-site and therefore save you time and money and the hassle of towing the car to the dealer.

 Q: I called my Chrysler dealer as I need a replacement key for my 1996 Chrysler Grand Voyager.
 Unfortunately, they told me they can’t make me a replacement key as they don’t have the information on file.
 Can you explain why is that, where can I get a replacement key and how much should it cost?

 A: Yes.
 Chrysler dealers, like other car brand dealer, use a code to cut a replacement key.
-These type of codes are available only for limited years, usually about 10 years or so.
+These types of codes are available only for limited years, usually about 10 years or so.

 A complete list of Chrysler models we deal with:

 Chrysler 200, 300, Aspen, Cirrus, Concorde, Crossfire, LHS, New Yorker, Pacifica, Prowler, PT Cruiser, Sebring, Town & Country, Voyager.